Necessary cookies

 We primarily publish news about statistics in English.

-The roundwood prices on delivery timber increased for both sawlog and pulpwood during the third quarter of 2024 in comparison with the second quarter of 2024.
-The price increased in all regions.
+The roundwood prices increased for both sawlog and pulpwood during the first quarter of 2025 in comparison with the fourth quarter of 2024.
+The sawlog price increased by 11 percent and pulpwood by 5 percent.
+This is shown in the Swedish Forest Agency's statistics on roundwood prices for delivery timber.